Say It's Fast Three Times! - The Closed Kinetic Chain Upper Extremity Test - More Than Just a Tongue TwisterFeb 14, 2018

 Prediction of handgrip strength, which is important in the assessment of those with rotator cuff pathology, with higher CKCUET scores positively correlating with greater grip strength and thus, reduced risk of rotator cuff injury (Dong-Rour, & Laurentius, 2015)

-All scores were greater in active compared to sedentary and SIS males and females.
-At least three touches are needed to be considered a significant improvement on CKCUET scores.
+All CKCUET scores were greater in active compared to sedentary and SIS males and females.
+At least a change of three touches are needed to be considered a significant improvement on CKCUET scores.

-Scoring less than 21 touches increased the likelihood of a shoulder injury during the season (5/6 of the injured players scored below 20 touches) (Pontillo et al 2014)
+Scoring less than 21 touches on the CKCUET increased the likelihood of a shoulder injury during the season (5/6 of the injured players scored below 20 touches) (Pontillo et al 2014)

 Those ‘unwilling or unable to perform or developed pain during the test were not able to participate in their sport pain-free in the glenohumeral complex.’
 (Pontillo et al 2014)

 Normative data: Males: 21 touches.
 Females: 23 touches.
 (Females performed testing in a kneeling position)

 Stay connected with the latest MAT news and updates!